Essential Similarities between Spread Betting and Share Dealing

 Spread Betting Pays Dividends!

 Many first-time spread bettors who are lured into day trading commodities or foreign exchange (Forex) currency pairs don’t realise that they will receive dividend payouts on their longer-term equity and index bets just like a traditional stockholder would.
 The good news is that you receive the dividend adjustments in your spread betting account sooner than the regular stock-holders would; on the ex-dividend date rather than at a later payment date.
 The bad news is that you receive only 90% (and with some spread betting companies, 80%) of the dividend.
-At the time of writing Spreadex is one of the spread betting companies that pays the higher 90% of the declared dividend.
+At the time of writing Ayondo is one of the spread betting companies that pays 100% of dividends for UK shares, and 85% for US shares.

 So with some minor differences aside, spread betting pays dividends just like traditional share dealing does.
 Here is an example of a dividend payment – which in this case is serving to offset some of the spread bet rolling charges – as you would see it on the IG platform: